matn7/CS-Notes/src/main/java/mutithreading/concurrency_and_parallelism/README.md

 ```

 - **cat** and **sort** are executing processes.
-- sort performs blocking I/O it waits for all the bytes from 'cat' before doing the sorting.
+- **sort** performs blocking I/O, it waits for all the bytes from **cat** before doing the sorting.
-- If multiprocessors machine, 'cat' and 'sort' can execute on different processors.
+- If multiprocessors machine, **cat** and **sort** can execute on different processors.
 - Pipe operator `|` performs automatic multithreading:
-    - A pipe is a mechanism for inter-process communication (IPC).
+    - :star: A pipe is a mechanism for inter-process communication (IPC).
 - Task (producing the bytes in the file and then sorting the lines) are divided between two processed.
 - General approaches in code:
-    - A parent process 'forks' (clones, spawns) a child process, and both execute code from the same program:
+    - A parent process **forks** (clones, spawns) a child process, and both execute code from the same program:
         - If-else separates the parent code from the child code.
-    - A parent process forks a child, which then executes a separate program.
+    - A parent process **forks** a child, which then executes a separate program.

 ### Tomcat

-- Tomcat implements the 'one-thread-per-request' model for handling client requests.
+- Tomcat implements the **one-thread-per-request** model for handling client requests.
 - Tomcat runs as a single process, which is multithreaded.
-- Tomcat delegates each request for any WAR file to a thread, the 'one-thread-per-request' model.
+- Tomcat delegates each request for any WAR file to a thread, the **one-thread-per-request** model.
 - Tomcat creates a thread pool at start-up: indeed, two thread pools one for requests over HTTP,
 another for HTTPS if enables:
     - Thread creation and destruction is relatively expensive process.
-- Other Java web services like Jetty, implement the one-thread-per-request model as well.
+- Other Java web services like Jetty, implement the **one-thread-per-request** model as well.

 ### Non-blocking-io

-- print('Hello World') is blocking.
+- `print('Hello World');` is blocking.

 ### Review

-- Multiprocessing - dispatch each task to a separate process ('program in execution'):
+- Multiprocessing - dispatch each task to a separate process (program in execution):
     - **prefork** - the processes by building a pool of these at start-up.
 Then grab a process from the pool
-    to act as the 'task handler'.
+    to act as the **task handler**.
     - When the task-handling process finishes its work, put it to sleep.
     - Apache2, nginx, IIS are production example.
 - Multithreading - dispatch each task to a separate thread within process:
-    - For efficiency, build a thread-pool at start-up, and grab a thread from the pool to act as the 'task handler'.
+    - For efficiency, build a thread-pool at start-up, and grab a thread from the pool to act as the **task handler**.
     - When the task-handling thread finishes its work, put it to sleep.
     - Tomcat, Jetty examples.
 - Non-blocking I/O - a single-threaded process that jumps quickly from one task to another, doing partial